jacobcode01/AutoIQ/README.md

 <hr>

 ## Impact
-- Reduced prediction error by 31% over a LinearRegression baseline by tuning an XGBoost pipeline, cutting MAE from ₹1,23,193 to ₹85,281 and raising R² from 0.77 to 0.88.
+- Reduced prediction error by 31% over a LinearRegression baseline, tuning an XGBoost pipeline that cut MAE from ₹1,23,193 to ₹85,281 and raised R² from 0.77 to 0.88.
 - Improved prediction consistency by 62% through hyperparameter tuning, lowering MAE variability from ₹6,435 to ₹2,426 across all car segments.
-- Validated real-world generalization on unseen data (₹87,723 MAE, 0.87 R², ~14% MAPE), confirming the model generalizes instead of overfitting to training data.
+- Validated the model on unseen real-world data, achieving ₹87,723 MAE, 0.87 R², and \~14% MAPE, confirming it generalizes well instead of overfitting to training data.
-- Replaced single-number predictions with price ranges via quantile regression, giving buyers and sellers honest uncertainty for negotiation.
+- Replaced single-number predictions with price ranges using quantile regression, giving buyers and sellers honest uncertainty bounds to negotiate with.

 <hr>